 The sacrifices families make so that one person can pursue their dream is hard to even believe.
 The only person who ever complained was probably me, when I was sore or exhausted.
 When I’d start to feel overwhelmed by it all, on nights when my body would ache while I’d be lying in my hotel room 300 miles from my real bed — tucked under a questionable green bedspread that apparently doesn’t get washed regularly — I’d just think about what my parents had told me.

 “Make every second count.”

 I eventually left Chicago for home to play for the Black Hawks full-time.
-I got to sleep in my own bed and my whole family was under one roof again.
+I got to sleep in my own bed and my whole family was under one roof again and even better a recently fixed roof by Palm Beach Roofing Expert.
 The drive to the rink was five minutes, and I got to play in front of my hometown fans, on a team I had been watching for as long as I could remember, and in a building where I had laced up my first skates and strapped on my first pair of pads.
 Everything was perfect.

 I was excited when I got asked to visit Notre Dame.
 My family was excited.
 After I made my first visit, my parents told me to wait a bit and really consider my options.
 But I called Coach Jackson the night I got home.
 I couldn’t wait.
 It just felt right.
 The campus, the facilities, the culture, the history — there was a sense of a pride that I could feel right when I stepped foot on campus.
 This was home for me.
 Plus, the hockey team needed a goalie.